SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 Inventory roles are inherited from groups to all their direct and indirect subgroups, and to the devices in these groups.
 If you select, for example, a role with read permissions on alarms for a group of devices, the user will be able to see alarms of all devices in this group and all its subgroups.

-If a user has inventory access to a group of devices, the user will also have that access to all dashboards for that group of devices in the Cockpit application.
+If a user has inventory access to a group of devices, the user will also have that access to all dashboards for that group of devices in the Cockpit web app.

 You can also copy inventory roles from another user.
 To copy roles, click **Copy inventory roles from another user**.
 In the upcoming window, select a user from the list and click **Copy**.
 At the top you can select if you want to merge the roles with the existing user roles (the default) or if you want to replace the existing user roles.
 Copying roles makes it easier to manage the permissions of many users as you can create a reference user and then copy the permissions from there.